silvacms/documentation/source/silva/buildout.rst

 The generic procedure to upgrade a Silva site is:

-1. to stop your Zope instance,
+1. stop your Zope instance,

-2. change the version of Silva you are running on the file-system,
+2. change the version of Silva you are running on the file-system (see below).

 3. re-run buildout to get the new version,

 4. verify the :ref:`upgrade-notes` for the version you are upgrading and follow them,

-5. if there was no upgrade notes, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on
+5. if there are no upgrade notes, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on